 So I’m taking the time over the next 3 months to find that out.
 My steps to get there will be to write a new post at least every two weeks, about a variety of blogging topics, to find out what I really really really love talking about, and helping others with.

 That’s my golden ticket.

 So it may seem simple to some, but for me, it’s a manageable goal and task list to get there for the next 3 months.

 If you’re someone who can map out big goals and tackle several at a time, then go for it!
 Go for a big biz plan with all the bells and whistles!

 For me, I was too overwhelmed.

 So I made it simple, and hey, it’s workin’ for me so far.
-I sit down with my blog every night after work and instantly have topic ideas in my head, ready to write.
+I sit down with my blog every night after work and instantly have topic ideas in my head, ready to write, because I am able to look at my simple business plan and get to work.
 The more I write, the sooner I’ll discover my favourite and most useful topic.

 And hey, since I’m sooo amazeballs, right, I made you this free template to simplify your biz planning too.

 Simple Blog Business Plan Template